MacBook Upgrade – SSD and RAM

 - SSD installation for MacBook Pro & Air (up to 2015)

-- RAM expansion for models with replaceable memory (up to early 2012)
+- RAM expansion on models with replaceable memory (up to early 2012)

 - Data migration and system update included